Skip to content

 7. Great Spotted Woodpecker

 The great spotted woodpecker is a medium-sized bird of the woodpecker family, known for its striking black and white plumage and red markings on the underside of its belly.
-Males and younger birds also have red markings on their heads or necks, making them even more distinctive.

 This species is widespread throughout the Palearctic region, which includes parts of North Africa.
 Its habitats vary from woodlands to parkland and even gardens, though it is most commonly found in coniferous forests.

 Great spotted woodpeckers can often be seen perched on trees, tapping away with their beak.
-They are also adept at flying and will often soar high in the sky, looking for food.
+They are also adept at flying and often soar high in the sky, looking for food.

 KingdomAnimalia